Curiefense is a cloud-native, open source security platform for enterprise apps

 Fully managed

-The commercial Curiefense incarnation will also leverage current threat data that gives companies an instant view into not only completely new threats, but ones that have evolved.
+The commercial Curiefense incarnation will also leverage current threat data that gives companies an instant view into not only completely new threats but those that have evolved.
 “While Reblaze will provide threat intelligence feeds for the open source version, the commercial version will enjoy broader and more frequent updates for the feeds we generate, as well as those from corporations and vendors that we tie in with,” Bar Yochay added.

 Reblaze will of course offer Curiefense as a fully hosted and managed SaaS offering, with customers able to choose from any cloud, including AWS, Google Cloud Platform, Azure, and Digital Ocean.
-Other premium features include support for native apps, biometric human detection, and more.
+Other premium features include support for native apps and biometric human detection.

-There are other open source web security tools out there, including ModSecurity, which began as an Apache web server module built around user-defined rules.
+There are other open source web security tools out there, including ModSecurity, which began as an Apache webserver module built around user-defined rules.
 While it has evolved over the past couple of decades to include support for Microsoft’s Internet Information Services (ISS) and Nginx, it still has limitations, such as its “signature-based” threat detection, or “known” vulnerabilities.

 Curiefense is pitched as a more holistic security tool, one that uses different approaches and techniques to detect threats.
 “These prevent automated attacks, such as account takeover, bruteforce logins, web recon, and similar attacks,” Bar Yochay said.

 Founded out of Tel Aviv in 2011, Reblaze previously raised a small amount of undisclosed external funding, but it has also amassed a number of notable enterprise clients, including Staples, eBay, Nvidia, Intel, and Cisco.
-In its development of Curiefense, Bar Yochay said that Reblaze worked with some of those companies, alongside other big names, such as Red Hat and Airbus.
+Bar Yochay said that while developing Curiefense, Reblaze worked with some of those companies, alongside other big names, such as Red Hat and Airbus.

-Although Curiefense is its first open source product, it seems Reblaze has developed a taste for open source.
+Although Curiefense is Redblaze’s first open source product, it seems it won’t be the last.
 “There are more to come along the way — a few are scheduled for later this year,” Bar Yochay said.

-It’s worth noting that Curiefense has been released under an Apache 2.0 license, meaning there are no real restrictions in place for the free version — it can be modified and distributed however the user sees fit, providing they include the original copyright information and state what changes they have made.
+Curiefense has been released under an Apache 2.0 license, meaning there are no real restrictions in place for the free version — it can be modified and distributed however the user sees fit, providing they include the original copyright information and state what changes they have made.
 “We donated the project to the Cloud Native Computing Foundation to ensure its success as an open source project and increase community involvement,” Bar Yochay added.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: